portableant/findsorgukblogs/_posts/2010-07-09-press-coverage-of-the-frome-hoard.md

 published: 2010-07-09T09:22:24+00:00
 author: Daniel Pett
 category: frome-hoard
-title:Press coverage of the hoard’s discovery
+title: Press coverage of the hoard discovery
 ---

 Press coverage of the hoard’s discovery